Mansfield and District Light Railways: Tramcars

 The fleet comprised a total of 31 cars plus a water car.
 Livery was red and cream (light green and cream in later years).
-Two cars were purchased in 1912 from the Cavehill and Whitewell Tramway of Northern Ireland and two bought and one borrowed in 1930 from the nearby Nottinghamshire and Derbyshire Tramways Company, (another Midland Counties Electric Supply Co. subsidiary).
+Two cars were purchased in 1912 from the Cavehill and Whitewell Tramway of Northern Ireland and two bought and one borrowed in 1930 from the nearby Nottinghamshire and Derbyshire Tramways Company (another Midland Counties Electric Supply Company subsidiary).

 Closure

-The tramway was largely rural in nature and it was replaced by motor buses, despite trolleybus authority having been obtained in 1929.
+The tramway was largely rural in nature and it was replaced by motor buses operated by the Mansfield District Traction Company, despite trolleybus authority having been obtained in the Mansfield District Traction Act 1929 (19 & 20 Geo.
+5. c. lxxvi).

 In 1932 two trams (27 and 28) were sold to Sunderland Corporation Tramways, where they saw further service until 1953.